ilg-physics-ucsb/physics6-manual/6BL/Lab1.md

 -->
 :::::: Exercise

 Below is a (very-much-sped-up) video of several pendulums with mass 2.
 The initial angles are all $10^{\circ}$.
-We vary the length from 96 cm to 24 cm.
+We vary the length from 96 $\rm cm$ to $\rm 24$ cm.
 To keep the lab from being too long, we will provide you with the data that we collected.

 1. Watch the video.